christophhart/hise_documentation/working-with-hise/workspaces/Readme.md

 index: 02
 ---

-HISE is seperated into multiple workspaces which a tailored for a specific part of the development process.
+The HISE GUI is separated into 4 workspaces which are tailored for a specific parts of the development process.